Artanejp/common_source_project-fm7/readme_fm7.txt

   b.
 FM-77 is working now.
      Especially 400 line card and 2HD FDDs are still not implement, because I don't have these boards.
   c.
-FM-8 is *not* implement, I have no document, now.
+FM-8 is implement, but not tested enough.
-     I'll implement this.
+     But, I still not implement bubble casette and 8"FDD.
   d.
 FM77AV is mostly working.
   e.
 FM77AV40/EX is mostly working.
   f.
 Implemented hidden message of FM77AV's keyboard [3].